HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### Event Functions

 A script in Unity is not like the traditional idea of a program where the code runs continuously in a loop until it completes its task.
 Instead, Unity passes control to a script intermittently by calling certain functions that are declared within it.
 Once a function has finished executing, control is passed back to Unity.
 These functions are known as event functions since they are activated by Unity in response to events that occur during gameplay.
 Unity uses a naming scheme to identify which function to call for a particular event.
-For example, you will already have seen the** Update** function (called before a frame update occurs) and the **Start **function (called just before the object’s first frame update).
+For example, you will already have seen the **Update** function (called before a frame update occurs) and the **Start** function (called just before the object’s first frame update).

-_Many more event functions are available in Unity; the full list can be found in the script reference page for the _[_MonoBehaviour_](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html)_ class\[1] along with details of their usage.
-The following are some of the most common and important events._
+>   Note: Many more event functions are available in Unity; the full list can be found in the script reference page for the [_MonoBehaviour_](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) class along with details of their usage.
+The following are some of the most common and important events.

 ### Create a C# script for keyboard interaction